Most of us don’t think about recovery.

-Here, we go with a little research to back things up.
+Here, we go with a bit of research to back things up.

 Contrast Bath as a Recovery Strategy

-If we look at the effect on performance after a contact bath, it has little or no benefit.
+It has little or no benefit if we look at the effect on performance after a contact bath.

 Let’s look at some of the research highlights:

-- The physiological effects may not be great when it comes to the contrast bath but there are perceived benefits.
+- The physiological effects may not be significant regarding the contrast bath, but there are perceived benefits.
 People that do contrast baths feel it is helping them.
 (Coffey 2004).

-- There is an improvement in a decrease in lactate accumulation after running when performing contrast bath, but lactate levels return back to normal after 4 hours from the end of the exercise (Coffey 2004).
+- There is an improvement in a decrease in lactate accumulation after running when performing a contrast bath.
+Still, lactate levels return to normal after 4 hours from the end of the exercise (Coffey 2004).

-- There is improved blood flow if you spend a longer time in the warm bath compared to the cold bath (Shih 2012).
+- There is improved blood flow if you spend a long time in the warm bath compared to the cold bath (Shih 2012).

 - There is an increase in superficial blood flow and skin temperature (Breger Stanton 2008).

-- Contrast baths help decrease blood lactate and heart rate, but do no affect sprint performance (Hamlin 2007).
+- Contrast baths help decrease blood lactate and heart rate but do not affect sprint performance (Hamlin 2007).

 Summing It All Up: The Benefits of Contrast Baths for Recovery

-If you are looking at contrast baths to help recover from a workout and you do not plan to perform any workout until the next day or two, there are benefits.
-The contrast bath has a mental effect that you are doing something good for your body, plus gives your brain a chance to gear down from the exercises.
+There are benefits if you look at contrast baths to help you recover from a workout and not plan to perform any activity until the next day or two.
+The contrast bath has a mental effect that you are doing something good for your body, plus it gives your brain a chance to gear down from the exercises.

-The contrast bath helps decrease your heart rate and lactate blood levels at a quicker rate than when not performing a contrast bath.
+The contrast bath helps decrease your heart rate and lactate blood levels quicker than when not performing a contrast bath.
 Lastly, the contrast bath helps improve blood flow to the muscles and skin.